jbowdre/runtimeterror/content/posts/automate-proxmox-packer-builds-github-actions/index.md

 I recently shared how I [set up Packer to build Proxmox templates](/building-proxmox-templates-packer/) in my homelab.
 That post covered storing (and retrieving) environment-specific values in Vault, the `cloud-init` configuration for definiting the installation parameters, the various post-install scripts for further customizing and hardening the template, and the Packer template files that tie it all together.
 By the end of the post, I was able to simply run `./build.sh ubuntu2204` to kick the build of a new Ubuntu 22.04 template without having to do any other interaction with the process.

-That's pretty slick, but *The Dream* is to not have to do anything at all.
+That's pretty cool, but *The Dream* is to not have to do anything at all.
 So that's what this post is about: describing setting up a rootless self-hosted GitHub Actions Runner to perform the build, and the GitHub Actions workflows to trigger it.

 ### Self-Hosted Runner
 When a GitHub Actions workflow fires, it schedules the job(s) to run on GitHub's own infrastructure.
 That's easy and convenient, but can make things tricky when you need a workflow to interact with on-prem infrastructure.
 I've worked around that in the past by [configuring the runner to connect to my tailnet](/gemini-capsule-gempost-github-actions/#publish-github-actions), but given the amount of data that will need to be transferred during the Packer build I decided that a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) would be a better solution.